 Independent research is an essential part of the Princeton undergraduate experience.
 Independent work offers students the opportunity to develop their skills at defining a project, conducting research, and completing a full-length scholarly project.
-Although students work with a faculty adviser, much of the responsibility for defining, executing, and writing up the research is left up to them.
+Although students work with a faculty adviser or workshop leader, much of the responsibility for defining, executing, and writing up the research is left up to them.

 Because it is less an assignment than a matter of personal choice, independent work should be the peak of a student’s University career.
 We intend for these notes to help make independent work easier and more rewarding.